nicholaswmin/fsm/README.md

 ## Transition

-Transitions are triggered by calling them as a method:
+Trigger a transition by calling it as a method:

 > i.e: assuming `foo`, `bar` transitions instead of `coin`, `push`: